whaynes/STCW23/jekyll/_assessments/OICEW-5-1A.md

 <tr><td>

 {% capture behavior %}
-Establish and {% do test, evaluateinspecttest %} communications with bridge
+Establish and {% do evaluateinspecttest, test %} communications with bridge
 {% endcapture %}
 {{ behavior | markdownify }}